pallavithanikonda/lifesum-automation/README.md

 - Tap test
 - Shake test

-PS: Still it is sudo pipeline with the setup, nees some more work
+**PS:** Still it is sudo pipeline with the setup, need some more work

 **Pipeline :** https://github.com/pallavithanikonda/lifesum-automation/actions/workflows/appium-tests-ci.yml